MHawksworth/scaladbtest/README.markdown

     task:
     - task_id: 1, name: "My Task", creation_date: $now

-## Null Values
+### Null Values

-One of the annoying things with DBUnit is that you had instruct the framework to replace a special string, such as "[NULL]", to an actual null value in Java.
+One of the annoying things with DBUnit is that you had instruct the framework to transform a special string, such as "[NULL]", to an actual null value in Java.
-This required a few lines of setup code... and to the unweary, you'd probably be scratching your head for a bit until you figured it out.
+This trick required a few lines of setup code... and to the uninitiated, you'd probably be scratching your head for a bit until you figured it out.

-With DBT, you can plant null literals anywhere you like.
+With DBT, you can plant *null* literals anywhere you like.
 Here's an example:

     education_facility:
     - id: 1, name: "Star Trek University", province_id: 5, director_id: null

-Scaladbtest also doesn't force you to specify ALL the columns int he first record definition, so if you don't specify a value - it **is** null, unlike DBUnit, which just pretends you didn't specify the column at all.
+Scaladbtest also doesn't force you to specify ALL the columns in the first record definition like DBUnit does... so if you don't specify a value - it **is** null (unlike DBUnit, which just pretends you didn't specify the column at all.)

     education_facility:
     - id: 1, name: "Scala University", province_id: 2
     - id: 1, name: "Star Trek University", province_id: 5, director_id: 1

-In this case, Scaladbtest will correctly assign null to *director_id* for the 1st record, and will assign the value *1* to the second.
-Finally a tool that does the right thing with no complex formats or extra work!
+In this case, Scaladbtest will correctly assign null to *director_id* for the 1st record, and will assign the value *1* to the second record.
+Finally, we have a tool that does the right thing with no complex formats or extra work!

-## Optional Labels
+### Optional Labels

 You can use a new concept called a label, which can populate columns with data as well as give yourself an alternate way to search for the data without